ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    - Enter **vpc-secure-bastion-subnet** as name, then select the VPC you created.
    - Select a location and zone.
    - Enter the IP range for the subnet in CIDR notation, i.e., **10.xxx.0.0/24**.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.

-   If you are using VPC for Gen 1, select **VPC default** for your subnet access control list (ACL).
-You can configure the inbound and outbound rules later.
-   {:note}
 1. Switch the **Public gateway** to **Attached**.

    Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.